 Employment Outlook and Salary Information

-As of 2013, the U.S. Bureau of Labor Statistics (BLS) notes that all types of claims adjusters, examiners and investigators earned a median salary of $61,190 per year.
-Between 2012 and 2022, employment opportunities for these professionals were expected to rise by 4%, slower than average for all professions.
+As of 2015, the U.S. Bureau of Labor Statistics (BLS) notes that all types of claims adjusters, examiners and investigators earned a median salary of $65,670 per year.
+Between 20188 and 2028, employment opportunities for these professionals were expected to decline by 4%.

 While holding a college degree isn't necessarily required for positions as auto insurance claims adjustors, it can be beneficial.
 Degrees in accounting and business can be especially useful in helping prepare graduates for the tasks required of auto insurance adjustors.